 Advertisement

-Thresher sharks provide outstanding catch-and-release fishing through early fall.
+Thresher sharks provide outstanding catch-and-release fishing from spring to fall.

 Thresher held up after being caught